The Puppeteer Pod

 “We’re not trying to be influencers,” says Joshua.
 “We’re trying to do it in a way aligned with our cheap and political aesthetic.
 Ultimately, just trying to get them to come see a puppet show.”

-With 12k followers on Instagram and climbing, and with their socially-distanced performances Bread & Puppet continues to inspire yet another generation of resilient artists, even throughout the confines of a global pandemic.
+Through their recent socially-distanced performances Bread & Puppet is resolved to inspire yet another generation of resilient artists, even throughout the confines of a global pandemic.

 Like Bread & Puppet, Goddard College has shown its resilience with 150 years of learner-driven education.
 Our BA, MA, and MFA programs are flexible for artists, activists, and community organizers to bring their whole self into low-residency and online learning environments.
 Ready to live and work toward your true passion?
 Inquire at Get Info